 The Leaky Gut Epidemic

-Harmful bacteria left unchecked causes leaky gut.
-These are holes that develop in your dog’s gut lining.
-This allows the bacteria, fungus and undigested food particles to “leak” into the bloodstream.
+Harmful bacteria left unchecked causes leaky gut in dogs.
+Leaky gut is when holes develop in your dog’s gut lining … allowing bacteria, fungus and undigested food particles to “leak” into the bloodstream.

 When these substances get into the bloodstream, they cause the immune system to attack and neutralize them.
 But sometimes the body identifies its own tissue proteins as a foreign invader.
 And then it creates antibodies against itself.
 This is the cause of autoimmunity and allergies.